 Brute Force Attack Prevention & Protection

-Since no special logic is applied in brute force attacks except for trying out different combinations of characters used for creation of a password, prevention on a very basic level, is relatively easy.
+Since no special logic is applied in brute force attacks except for trying out different combinations of characters used for the creation of a password, prevention on a very basic level, is relatively easy.

 Apart from using a fully updated Windows operating system and security software, you should use a strong password that has some of the following characteristics: